The No Kerosene Tour occurred during March, April & May 2023.

 It was difficult recording the variety of rock formation due to the speed of the train.

-Nearly a month later we saw a picture (‘Early Spring’) by the Finnish artist Akseli Gallen-Kallela that accurately captured the landscape:
+Nearly a month later we saw a picture (‘Early Spring’) by the Finnish artist Akseli Gallen-Kallela that captured the landscape:

 It hangs in the Belvedere in Vienna.